proxyrunner/pr-networks/network-utilities/routing-protocols/EIGRP/EIGRP.md

 The multicast address is 224.0.0.10.

 Only selected packets are sent reliably, requiring acknowledge upon receipt.
-For efficiency resons,
+For efficiency resons, a multiaccess network  with multicast capabilities, like Ethernet,  will not send every __hello__ packet reliably.